-Our unique editorial service will provide the feedback required to lift your book to a publishable standard.
+Our unique book editing service will provide the feedback you need to lift your book to a publishable standard.

-Combined book editing and line editing will provide the guidance you need to identify and correct any problems within your book.
+Combined developmental editing and line editing will provide the guidance you need to identify and correct any problems within your book.

 Our process is focused on you, the writer, and you remain in control at all stages.